How to Plan a Weekend Getaway in 5 Easy Steps

 See my post on using Google Flights for more information.

 Another great resource for finding amazing deals on flights (including error fares) is Secret Flying.
-While I have found that I don’t see quite as many great deals as with Scott’s Cheap Flights, Secret Flying is totally free.
-I downloaded their app and get notifications on my phone when great deals come up.
+While I have found that I don’t see quite as many great deals as with Going, Secret Flying is totally free.

 #3.
 Decide where to stay for your weekend trip